 Margaret: It’s also worth pointing out that the West Elm ones are currently on sale, so you can get a queen set for under or around $200.
 Plus, I don’t know, if you’re getting married and you’re registering at traditional stores instead of Zola, you can add these.

 Verdict: West Elm’s options are a super-solid, entry-level linen sheet.
 Especially with the current (and likely recurring) sale, we say buy.

-Margaret: Maybe it’s tomorrow, but without the to.
+Margaret: So I tested Morrow, or More-oh.
+Maybe it’s tomorrow, but without the to.
 Like you get in your sheets and wake up tomorrow.
-Anyway, these are phenomenal and they are soft in this slightly downy way that the other sheets I tried were not.
-Jean Godfrey-June recommended them and they are every bit as good as she says.
+Anyway, these are phenomenal and they are soft in a downy way.
+Jean Godfrey-June recommended them as well.
 I got them in greige, and that was so much nicer than other regular cream-colored sheets I’ve slept on in the past.
-I dig that flaxen, undyed look.
+I like that flaxen, undyed look.
 I also really like that they come in just one full set with the fitted and top sheets and pillowcases because a lot of other places sell the sheets piecemeal —

 Lauren: Asking if you want a top sheet?
 Everyone wants a top sheet!
 I use a top sheet, 100 percent.

 Margaret: The crazy thing is, some people don’t.
 My best friend hates them, so for her to buy linen sheets from one of these other companies and save almost $100 on the top sheet is a deal.
 But I love a top sheet and give major props to Morrow for selling one sack of linens, one and done.